Football hooliganism: Germany

 In June 2006, Germany beat Poland in a World Cup match in Dortmund, which led to violent clashes.
 The police detained over 300 people in Dortmund and German fans threw chairs, bottles and fireworks at the police.
 Of the 300 arrested, 120 were known hooligans.
 In October 2006, a task force was established to deal with violence and racism in German football stadiums.
+President of the DFB Theo Zwanziger and president of Bundesliga Werner Hackmann held a crisis meeting following violence at several German lower-division matches.
 The worst incident took place at a Third division (North) match between the Hertha BSC Berlin B-team and Dynamo Dresden, in which 23 policemen were injured.
+Dynamo Dresden fans tried to invade the pitch, and threw missiles (including gas cartridges and plastic seats) at police.
+The police responded with batons and pepper spray.
+At a Second Division match between FC Augsburg and 1860 Munich, 21 people were arrested and police used pepper spray to disperse fans.
+In addition, 70 amateur and youth matches in Siegen-Wittgenstein were called off when referees refused to take to the pitch, fearing for their safety.
 In February 2007 in Saxony, all German lower league matches, from the fifth division downward were cancelled after about 800 fans attacked 300 police officers (injuring 39 of them) after a match between Lokomotive Leipzig and Erzgebirge Aue II.

 There were minor disturbances after the Germany and England match during the 2010 FIFA World Cup.
 An English flag was burned down amongst a mob of German supporters in Duisburg-Hamborn in Germany.